Granjow/launchpad-mini/README.md

 **Buttons:**

+The Launchpad has

+* 8 round *Automap/Live Buttons* on top,
+* 8 round *Scene Buttons* on the right,
+* 64 square *Grid Buttons* on the main area.

+In code, the Automap buttons have column number 8 (not 0).

         0 1 2 3 4 5 6 7 8 (x)
      8  o o o o o o o o
      0  [][][][][][][][] o